 The City's Stormwater Management Plan (SWMP) is a requirement of the City's mandated Municipal Separate Storm Sewer System (MS4) permit under the Federal National Pollutant Discharge Elimination System (NPDES) program.
 The City received a new permit from the Missouri Department of Natural Resources (MDNR) that is effective beginning December 1, 2021, through September 30, 2026.
 The City's SWMP is updated annually, in compliance with the MS4 permit requirements.

 In addition to the outreach events, the City has several educational publications and videos available to aid residents and business owners:

 Clean Streams Brochure

 Stormwater Pollution Prevention - Restaurants

 Videos on LSTV or Videos on YouTube

-The City of Lee's Summit is also a participating member of the Mid-America Regional Council (MARC).
+The City of Lee's Summit is also a participating Mid-America Regional Council (MARC) member.
 MARC's Water Resources Division has terrific stormwater education publications and videos that residents and businesses can utilize.